lf-/clipper/README.md

 implementation.
 Thus we are forking rustls to do horrible horrible crimes to it and poke all the internals.
 Exciting!

+## Known issues

+- Capture is not supported on non-Linux systems.
+Probably the way to implement this is to expect to be run as root, then drop privs to `SUDO_UID` and `SUDO_GID` after starting capture.
+We would likely want to use libpcap or suchlike to do multi-platform properly.

+  It's also unclear how to restrict to *just* the processes we care about capturing.

+  However, I only have Linux computers, so this is a low priority issue I also physically can't fix.
+- `clipper_inject` could probably use to be ported to macOS.
+This should not actually be that hard, but it is annoying.
+For example, use `DYLD_INSERT_LIBRARIES` instead of `LD_PRELOAD`, and fix up references to `.so` files.
+- `clipper` searches not at all cleverly for `clipper_inject` binaries, which will become a problem when we do packaging.
+- Chrome says "Provisional headers" on our requests.
+I don't know why this is exactly, and I would somewhat like to fix it but it is merely visual.
+- We rely on the built-in dev tools in Chromium.
+This is OK but it would be nicer to be able to use it in Firefox too.
+Note that there is a [bug in the chrome-devtools-frontend NPM package that means we would have to build it ourselves](https://crbug.com/1465671), which I am not going to do.

+  Another benefit of shipping our own dev tools is that we could remove the unhelpful tabs and stop trying to screencast the page automatically.
+- We don't support TLS 1.2.
+It could be useful, in some circumstances, but I am probably not going to write the code soon.
+- There's definitely some prototype quality code in the project, and we could use to test against more samples of TLS and HTTP.

 ## Contributing

-Contributions are welcome but please check with me by filing an issue prior to making new features or major changes.
-Please be aware that Clipper is a one-person volunteer project, and requests may be rejected for reasons of time or maintenance burden.
+Contributions are accepted but please check with me by filing an issue prior to making new features or major changes.
+Clipper is a one-person volunteer project, and requests may be rejected for reasons of time or maintenance burden.